Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 For a long time, the trend was to let everyone register as much data as possible, without checking to see if the data is actually necessary.
 Until recently, every employee in healthcare had to log a diary every 5 minutes, detailing everything that happened, as described in the Dutch Volkskrant.
 The healthcare secretary fortunately put an end to that.
 Seeing as the person registering the data often doesn’t benefit (directly) from the data at all, the odds are good that there are inconsistencies in the data, or at least that the data was registered incorrectly.

-Apply our improvement method for BI self-service
+Apply our improvement method for self-service BI

 How can you avoid these practical problems and pitfalls?
 A solid methodology when setting up self-service BI is a must.
 To make a project succeed, it’s essential to make commitments with each other.
 This can be done using the methodology described below.